Originate/OriginateTheme/README.md

 # About OriginateTheme

 OriginateTheme introduces the concept of a `theme`.
 A `theme` is specified in a `JSON` file and describes the basic look and feel of your application.
-After integrating the `OriginateTheme` framework into your project the specified `JSON` file will automatically get parsed and via a code generation phase transformed to accessible `Objective-C` classes.
+After integrating the `OriginateTheme` framework into your project, the specified `JSON` file will be automatically parsed and transformed to accessible `Objective-C` classes via a code generation phase.
 These created or modified classes are added to the `OriginateTheme` framework before each source code compilation.

 The following example displays the basic structure of a `JSON` file which can be read by the `OriginateTheme` framework.
 ```javascript